WordExplain

 Godhead.
 Another way of expressing the truth of the Triune God.
 See Theology, and see Trinity.

 Gospel.
 Good news.
-Specifically the good news of the Bible is that God has purchased man’s redemption from slavery to sin and death by means of the death and resurrection of His Son, Jesus the Messiah.
+Specifically, the good news of the Bible, in many cases in the NT, is that God has purchased man’s redemption from slavery to sin and death by means of the death and resurrection of His Son, Jesus the Messiah.
 Forgiveness and eternal life are offered to all, but accessed only by faith in Jesus.
-The Greek word of gospel is euanggelion.
-The English word evangelize comes across untranslated from Greek, and means “to announce the good news" about Jesus to others.
-The content of the gospel is spelled out in 1 Corinthians 15:1-8.

 Great White Throne Judgment.
 The place of final judgment for the wicked dead of all ages.
 The Great White Throne Judgment is reserved for all those who take part in the second resurrection, a resurrection to eternal, conscious death and damnation.
 This judgment will take place after the destruction of the existing heavens and earth.
 All the wicked dead will be resurrected to appear at this judgment.
 The judge is none other than Jesus Christ, the Judge of all men.
 The dead will be judged according to their works.
 Those whose works are more evil will evidently be sentenced to more severe punishment.
 Those whose names are not found written in the Book of Life, apparently all of them, will be cast into the Lake of Fire and Brimstone.
 There they will suffer eternal torment apart from the presence of God and all that is good (Rev. 20:11-15).
 See a more extensive discussion of the Great White Throne Judgment.